The Benefits of Foam Rolling for Everybody

 Foam rolling is also perfect for the serious athlete, or the amateur trying to take their performance to the next level.
 The benefits of foam rolling are extensive and hard to duplicate, ranging from injury prevention and faster rehab to improved muscle tone and enhanced flexibility.
 No matter who you are or what your fitness goals are, adding foam rolling to your workout routine can help you.

 Nothing will derail your fitness goals faster than a sports injury.
 If you pull a muscle or hurt yourself working out, you may not be able to exercise for weeks or even months.

 When that happens, your number one goal is to get back to your regular workout routine as soon as possible.
 You want to get back to the gym, but you do not want to aggravate the injury or retard the healing process.

-Foam rolling is the perfect way to heal your sports injuries and speed the rehab process.
-In fact, many physical therapists and sports rehab specialists regularly use foam rollers in their practices.
+Foam rolling is the perfect way to heal your sports injuries and speed up the rehab process.
+Many physical therapists and sports rehab specialists regularly use foam rollers in their practices.
 Foam rollers can be used to gently massage your muscles and deep tissue, speeding the healing process and helping you get back to the gym more quickly.

 Foam Rolling Improves Flexibility

 When you first start working out, you may find that your muscles are tight and inflexible from lack of use.
 That lack of flexibility can make working out more difficult and even lead to injury, but foam rolling can help here as well.

 Regular foam rolling will improve your flexibility and make every workout easier and more effective than the last.
 Using a foam roller as part of your warm-up and cool-down routine is a great way to increase your flexibility and build your core muscles.
 That is probably why so many yoga studios incorporate foam rolling into their classes – the improvements in flexibility can make those tough yoga postures easier to hold and more effective.